Ahmed-Gamal-seliman/Smart-Coffee-Machine/README.md

 ##### 3- Abstraction over Implementation:

 ErrorHandler Interface: Decouples business logic from specific network or database exceptions.

 BaseDomain Entities: Established a base for domain models to enforce the DRY (Don't Repeat Yourself) principle and maintain a clean data contract for the UI.

-### Features Module:
+### 4- Features module:
 Each feature is designed as a self contained unit that follows Clean Architecture principles  These modules depend on :core to leverage shared infrastructure while maintaining their own internal logic.

 #### Module Architecture & Visibility:

   ##### Infrastructure Consumption:
 Feature modules have a strict dependency on the :core module This allows them to inherit base classes and common utilities (e.g., BaseUseCase, NetworkProvider) ensuring that every feature follows the same structural contract and quality standards.

 # State Management: Finite State Machine (FSM)
 To ensure the Smart Coffee Machine is reliable and safe, I implemented a Finite State Machine using Kotlin Sealed Interfaces.
 This architectural choice ensures that the machine cannot enter an invalid state.